dirkagterhuis/spotify-export/README.md

     - Spot Flee -> N

 ## Build
-- `npm run build`
+- `npm run build`.
+It sucks, but this could give `Missing script: "build"`.
+In that case, copy-pasta the script.
-- Manually copy over all files in `./public` to `./dist/public`.
-I tried webpack, but had issues.
+  - To do: configure webpack to include the html files in `./dist` instead of copying them over.

 # Changelog
 - Converted to TS due to annoying Node/JS issues in node versions.